2017 Survey report

 Benchmarking your team’s functions — from closing the books to implementing new technology to managing compliance — can be costly and time consuming.
 Furthermore, it can be difficult to obtain good data on your own.
 Yet, the practice of benchmarking is especially important as the duties performed by accounting and finance functions continue to expand.
-The key themes this year are doing more with the same (or fewer) resources and evolving the department to be more strategic.
-With this backdrop, the 2016 report offers details on how companies are handling the critical, everyday workings of the accounting and finance function.
+With this backdrop, the 2017 report offers details on how companies are handling the critical, everyday workings of the accounting and finance function.

 The sections of the report and some of the key questions answered in each are detailed below.